Villylily/Dochacat/README.md

 Alsoo all users must be editors in the Google doc or things will break

 Why did i make this?
 I'm a student and Schools block Google Chat and makeing Group chats was hard, not everyone had phones or anything so i made this, a Universal Groupchat for Google Docs.
 I hope it helps at least 1 person.

+How to use images (V7 only) copy and img link and put it like this [IMG]link for youtube videos copy the link and paste it (V7 only)